 Moreover, after oral consumption, CBD travels to your liver.
 Here the chemical will undergo the ”first-pass effect.”
 This phenomenon describes the liver’s tendency to reduce the concentration of bioactive compounds through either chemical breakdown or absorption.
 (19)

-Should you be vaping CBD?
-In theory, it makes sense.
+Are you considering vaping CBD?
 During vaporization, CBD diffuses directly into your bloodstream through the lungs, instead of going through the digestive system and liver.
 This increases its bioavailability to an average of 35 percent.
 (20) Of course, embracing the vape life sometimes isn’t an option, and it can be difficult to find a clear, homogeneous CBD vape solution, like the ones distributed by Healthy Hemp Oil.

 The Future of CBD & Your Brain

 It’s worth noting that these changes occur at high levels of consumption and over a prolonged period of time.
-Again, because these studies have been conducted on animals, it is hard to predict CBD’s positive effects on human mental health.
-Nevertheless, CBD appears to promote the formation of new neurons in the hippocampus area of the brain, which leaves us with high hopes for its future applications.
+Again, because these studies have been conducted on animals, it is hard to predict CBD’s effects on human mental health.
 (23, 24)

 Think of CBD as THC’s responsible older brother—it comes without the psychoactive properties and doesn’t cause you to get high.
 Recently, CBD appears to have seized researchers’ focus for its possible medical applications.
 Its potential roles range from a stress-relief supplement to a valuable neuroprotective agent, and only time will tell how effective this cannabinoid can truly be in helping people live a happier, more stress-free life.